Wally869/StakeOptimise/README.md

 ## Usage

+### Online Demo

+An online version is available for Cosmos Hub testnet: https://stake-optimise.vercel.app/

+### Run locally

 This tool makes use of Vercel cloud functions written on python, so you need the Vercel client and Python installed

 1- Clone this repository
-2- Install dependencies (pnpm install)
-3- Run the app (pnpm vercel dev)
+2- Install js dependencies (pnpm install) and python dependencies 3- Run the app (pnpm vercel dev)
 4- Open "http://localhost:3000/"
 5- Connect your wallet